twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 (gdb)
 {% endhighlight %}

-Next we'll connect our running `gdb` client to the `gdb` server we started as part of our `qemu` command:
+Next, we'll connect our running `gdb` client to the `gdb` server we started as part of our `qemu` command:

 {% highlight bash %}
 (gdb) target remote :1234                                                                             │